ffionerin/README-generator/starter/myREADME.md

 * [Link](#link)
 * [Questions](#questions)

-## Description
-q

 ## Installation
-q
+v

 ## Contributing
-q
+v

 ## Tests
-q
+v

 ## License

-This application is covered by the
+This application is covered by the MIT License

 ## Link

-You can find the deployed website at q
+You can find the deployed website at v

 ## Questions
 If you have any questions, you can reach me:

-* At my Github profile: https://github.com/q/
+* At my Github profile: https://github.com/v/
-* Via email at q
+* Via email at v